mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     plt.ylabel('negative log likelihood loss')
     fig

 This last set of function is used to graph all those previous results we stored in the lists.
 First we create the figure (fig = plt.figure()).
 Next we plot the training loss, testing loss, and testing accuracy.
 The training loss is plotted with a lines as it changes more frequently, while the testing loss and accuracy are plotted on scatter plot as they appear less frequently.
 If you see me using the **zorder** in the plot and scatter functions, that is to set how the drawing height of the plotted values.
 As training loss takes up the most space, we want that on the bottom (zorder = 1).
 As testing loss and accuracy aren't graphed as often, we want them more visible, so we put them on zorder 2 and 3.
 We then create a legend explaining the graphed values, as well as label the axes.
-Fianlly, we draw the figure by calling **fig**.
+Finally, we draw the figure by calling **fig**.

 And with that, we are done!
 You should now have your first working neural network!